robotic-vision-lab/Few-Shot-Fruit-Segmentation-Via-Transfer-Learning/README.md

 ### Evaluation Results

-The evaluation results on the Minneapple test set are shown below.
+The evaluation results on the MinneApple test set are shown below.

 | Pre-Training | Training Images | Test mIoU (%)| Test Accuracy (%)
 |:-:|:-:|:-:|:-:|